edwardlavender/flapper/README.md

 observations.
-Specifically, this algorithm uses observed depths (± some error) to define the subset of possible locations of each individual within a defined area: for pelagic species, tagged individuals must be in an area where the depth is at least as deep as the observed depth;
-for benthic/demersal species, tagged individuals must be in an area close in depth to the observed depth.
+Specifically, this algorithm uses observed depths (± some error) to define the subset of possible locations of each individual within a defined area: for pelagic species, tagged individuals must be in an area where the seabed depth is at least as deep as the observed depth; for benthic/demersal species, tagged individuals must be in an area where the seabed depth is close to the observed depth.
 This is implemented via `dc()`.
 The ‘quick’ depth-contour (DCQ) algorithm, implemented via `dcq()`, uses a modified version of this algorithm for quicker run times.

-#### The acoustic-contour\* (AC\*) algorithm(s)
+#### The acoustic-container\* (AC\*) algorithm(s)

 The [`flapper`](https://edwardlavender.github.io/flapper/)
-family-equivalent of the COA algorithm is the acoustic-contour (AC) algorithm.
-This approach represents the information from acoustic detections in the form of acoustic containers, which contract and expand in line with the distribution of uncertainty in the individual’s location when it is detected and in the gaps between detections.
-The acoustic-container depth-contour (ACDC) algorithm combines the AC and DC algorithms, using PAT data to inform the area within which depth contours are most likely to be found.
-These algorithms are implemented with the `acdc*()` family of functions:
+family-equivalent of the COA algorithm is the acoustic-container (AC) algorithm.
+This approach represents the information from acoustic detections in the form of acoustic containers, which contract and expand in line with our uncertainty in an individual’s location when it is detected and in the gaps between detections.
+The acoustic-container depth-contour (ACDC) algorithm combines the AC and DC algorithms, using passive acoustic telemetry data to inform the area within which depth contours are most likely to be found.
+These algorithms are implemented with the `ac*()` family of functions:

   - `acs_setup_mobility()` examines the assumption of a constant ‘mobility’ parameter;